ncatlab/nlab-content/pages/0/8/0/6/16080/content.md

 and simulation on a [[quantum computer]]:

 * Sutapa Samanta, Derek S. Wang, Armin Rahmani, Aditi Mitra, *Isolated Majorana mode in a quantum computer from a duality twist* &lbrack;[arXiv:2308.02387](https://arxiv.org/abs/2308.02387)&rbrack;

+See also:

+* Akash Sinha, Pramod Padmanabhan, Vladimir Korepin: *When Is Kramers-Wannier Duality Invertible?* &lbrack;[arXiv:2609.20090](https://arxiv.org/abs/2609.20090)&rbrack;